 - Wash the peppers, and clean the dirt from the portabella mushroom.
 Slice the peppers, onion, and mushroom into strips (if not using a grill pan or basket, chop into larger pieces).
 Mince 3 cloves garlic; separate and set aside 1 clove.

 - In a large bowl, mix the vegetables with 2 cloves minced garlic, 2 tablespoons olive oil, 2 tablespoons fajita seasoning, and ½ teaspoon kosher salt (decrease the salt if the fajita seasoning contains salt).

 - Drain and rinse the beans, and place them on a square of aluminum foil.
 Mix the beans with 1 tablespoon olive oil, the other clove diced garlic, 1 tablespoon fajita seasoning, and ½ teaspoon kosher salt.
 Fold up the sides of the foil to form a square packet.

-- Heat a grill to medium high.
-Place the vegetables in a grill pan and grill for about 10 minutes, until tender, turning occasionally.
+- Place the vegetables in a grill pan, then place it on the grill and cook for about 10 minutes, until tender, turning occasionally.
 (If not using a grill pan, place larger vegetable pieces directly onto the grill.)

 - When the vegetables are nearly done, place the bean packet on the grill to warm the beans, 3 to 5 minutes.
 Remove the vegetables and bean packet from the grill, and serve with tortillas and garnish with sour cream.